langurmonkey/dotfiles/README.md

 ## Create environment

-Deploy the environment using the `deploy` script:
+Deploy the environment anytime using the `deploy` script:

 ```
  $  ~/.dotfiles/deploy